trbngr/thetamind/README.md

 fields (internal or not) can be set in `*.before_validate(incoming_string_key_values)` or `*.after_validate(populated_command_struct)`

 I implemented a few commands for you to look at.
+See `lib/thetamind/tasks/protocol`

 ## Command Dispatch

 Greg's advice is sound for the majority of frameworks.
 They will tie you into patterns that won't feel natural to you.
 Commanded is actually a framework too. :) Blunt tries to be *super* configurable to avoid this pitfall.
-I'm always open to efforts to make the library easier and more eronomic to use
+I'm always open to efforts to make the library easier and more ergonomic to use

 ## 3